Kyle Orton: College career

-Orton grew up a Husker fan, but chose to attend a program with a stronger passing attack.
-He committed to Purdue, but considered attending Colorado before ultimately deciding on the former.
+Orton committed to Purdue, but considered attending Colorado before ultimately deciding on the former.
 Orton started in the 2001, 2002 and 2004 Sun Bowl, and the 2003 Capital One Bowl.
 He is the only Purdue quarterback to start four consecutive bowl games (Drew Brees and Mark Herrmann started three straight).
 During his undergraduate years at Purdue, Orton was a member of the Pi Kappa Alpha fraternity.

 In 2004, Orton was the preseason third-team All-American quarterback, behind USC's Matt Leinart and Oklahoma's Jason White as well as a Heisman Trophy hopeful early in the season.
-After starting the season 5-0 the Boilermakers lost 4 straight close games.
+After starting the season 5–0 the Boilermakers lost 4 straight close games.
 During that stretch Orton suffered injuries against Michigan and Northwestern.
 Brandon Kirsch took over for Orton in the 3rd quarter against Northwestern and Orton subsequently missed the game the following week against Iowa.
 Orton was able to return to the field in the 4th quarter against Ohio State to help the Boilermakers get the go ahead TD to overcome the Buckeyes and snap their losing streak.
-The following week the Boilermaker's defeated their rival, Indiana Hoosiers, 63-24.
+The following week the Boilermaker's defeated their rival, Indiana Hoosiers, 63–24.
 During that game Orton tied former Purdue quarterback Drew Brees' record for number of passing yards in a game (522).
 That record stood until 2018 when David Blough threw for 572 yards in a game against University of Missouri.

 Orton makes a cameo in NCAA Football 2006, where he says, "EA Sports, it's in the game", along with Derek Anderson in the game's introduction.